VET Teacher Qualifications and Competency

 - in the fields of the knowledge and practice of vocational training, learning and assessment, including competency based training and assessment;

 - the individual’s participation in professional development related to online delivery; and

-- whether that trainer or assessor is involved in the delivery of qualifications / courses on the Foundations Skills List or Training and Assessment Course List; and
+- whether that trainer or assessor is involved in the delivery of qualifications / courses on the Foundations Skills List or Training and Assessment Course List.

-It is recommended that all VET and VCAL trainers and assessors complete / update the VetTAC (VET Training and Assessment Checklist) at least annually.
-The Trainers Skills Matrix is also completed/updated annually for each qualification and the trainer must provide current qualifications and industry currency in relation to each unit of competency taught.
+The Trainers Skills Matrix is completed/updated annually for each qualification and the trainer must provide current qualifications and industry currency in relation to each unit of competency taught.

 Documentary evidence confirming vocational qualification(s) , training and assessment qualification(s) and any professional development must be sighted and retained in each staff member’s file; this includes evidence such as transcripts, testamurs and / or industry associate membership cards.

 On commencement with the University (or after 1st pay period to access Empower) all staff must upload (cited and signed by Supervisor) copies of their formal qualifications, licenses and competencies directly to the Human Resources portal, Empower.

 It is the responsibility of staff to ensure that they continue to upload further cited qualifications, licenses and competencies as they receive these.

 It is the responsibility of the Directors of Centre/Heads of School/Education Managers to ensure all staff complete and keep their records updated.